 Regarding non-ESA data, the Candidates of Host Organisation shall demonstrate in the proposal the availability of all the required datasets to accomplish the proposed work.
 Some of these datasets may be acquired during the project.
 The Candidates will be responsible for accessing the required non-ESA data.

 8. Is there a minimum budget requirement for this call?

 There is no minimum budget requirement for this call.
 It is expected that the Host Institute undertakes to carry out research work, through a post-doctoral project, to be carried out by a researcher employed by the Institute.

 9. Does the LPF cover salaries of research assistants, costs of instruments and processing capabilities (cloud computing or workstations)?
 In case the candidate’s salary is already covered, is it possible to apply for funding for above mentioned items and not for the candidate’s salary?

 The LPF Contract is placed between ESA and the Host Organisation as a full-time research contract to be implemented by a single postdoctoral scholar.
-The LPF does not cover the costs of funding a team of researchers.
+The LPF does not cover the costs of funding a team of researchers or a supervisor.
 However, it can cover some of the costs of cloud computing and in-situ campaigns.
 Please check the Section 4 Options in the Call for Proposals for further details.